-requirements of the Family Smoking Prevention and Tobacco Control Act.
+State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)
-Other (1 teuse describe.)
-If Yes, please indicate how likely it is that vending machines will be sampled. ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ✓ Vending machines are sampled together with over the counter outlets, so it is possible that no vending machines were sampled, however they are included in the sampling frame and have a non-zero probability of selection ✓ Other reasons (Please describe.)
-5. Which category below best describes the sample design?
+If 1 Yes, please indicate how likely it is that vending machines will be sampled. in Vending machines are sampled separately to ensure vending machines are included the sample po Vending machines are sampled together with over the counter outlets, so it is ssible that no vending machines were sampled, however they are included in the npling frame and have a non-zero probability of selection Other reasons (Please describe .)
+5. Which o category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)
-Unstratified statewide sample: Simple random sample (Go to Question 9.)
+Ur stratified statewide sample: Simple random sample (Go to Question 9.)
 Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
-Stratified sample: Simple random sample (Go to Question 7.)
+Single-stage cluster sample (Go to Question 8.)
+Multistage cluster sample (Go to Question 8.) ratified sample: Simple random sample (Go to Question 7.)
 Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 7.) ☐ Multistage cluster sample (Go to Question 7.)
+Single-stage cluster sample (Go to Question 7.)
+Multistage cluster sample (Go to Question 7.)
 Other (Please describe and go to Question 9.)
-6. Describe the systematic sampling methods.
-(After completing Question 6, go to Question 7 if stratification is used.
+6. e the systematic sampling methods.
+(After completing Question 6, go to Question 7 ication is used.
 Otherwise go to Question 9.)

-7. Provide the following information about stratification. a.
+7. the following information about stratification. a.
 Provide a full description of the strata that are created.
-Now Legan always was stratified sampling as our sampling method.
-We stratify New Jersey always uses stratified sampling as our sampling method.
+New Jersey always uses stratified sampling as our sampling method.
 We stratify the population by county and then apply simple random sampling with each stratum.
-Specifically, based on the outlet proportion distributions of State total, the 21 New Jersey counties are stratified into three groups as follows: Stratum Percent Distribution I <6% II 6-10% III >10% b.
-Is clustering used within the stratified sample?
-Yes (Go to Question 8.)
+Specifically, based on the outlet number of distributions, the counties are stratified into three groups as follows: Stratum Percent Distribution I <6% II 6-10% III >10% b.
+Is clustering used within the stratified sample? ☐ Yes (Go to Question 8.)

 No (Go to Question 9.)

-Provide the following information about clustering. a.
+8. Provide the following information about clustering.

+a.
 Provide a full description of how clusters are formed.
-(If multistage clusters are used, give definitions of clusters at each stage.) b.
+(If multistage clusters are used, give definitions of clusters at each stage.)

 Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented.

-Provide the following information about determining the Synar Sample. a.
+9. Provide the following information about determining the Synar Sample.

+a.
 Was the Synar Survey Estimation System (SSES) used to calculate the sample size?

+'''

-Xes (Respond to part b.)
-No (Respond to part c and Question 10c.) b.
+Yes (Respond to part b.)No (Respond to part c and Question 10c.)

+'''

+b.
 SSES Sample Size Calculator used?

 State Level (Respond to Question 10a.)
-Constituting Level (Respond to Question 10a, and 10b.)

 Stratum Level (Respond to Question 10a and 10b.)

-NOTE: NJ used SSES to calculate state level sample size, and then used SAS software to calculate stratum level sample sizes. c Provide the formulas for determining the effective, target, and original outlet c. sample sizes. $r_e = \frac{1}{\left(\frac{0.0}{P(1)}\right)}$ $\frac{1}{(1+2)^2} + \frac{1}{N}$ previous s year's RVR total nu mber of outlets in the sampling frame assump le size is equal to the effective sample size assuming that the design effect is one. tion is reasonable because the sample design is a stratified simple random sampling tional allocation. inal san nple size = $(1+s)$ Effective sample size / (Eligibility Rate x Completion Rate). n eligibil)%. lity and completion rates are anticipated rates based on previous year's data and Provide a. b.
-Provide a. c. $\frac{c}{P} = \frac{\sqrt{0.0}}{\sqrt{P}}$ previous total numet samp proport in al sam eligibil
+NOTE: NJ used SSES to calculate state level sample size, and then used SAS software to calculate stratum level sample sizes.

+c.
+Provide the formulas for determining the effective, target, and original outlet sample sizes.

+$$n_e = \frac{1}{\left(\frac{(0.0182)^2}{P(1-P)} + \frac{1}{N}\right)}$$ p = previous year's RVR

+N = total number of outlets in the sampling frame

+Target sample size is equal to the effective sample size assuming that the design effect is one.
+This assumption is reasonable because the sample design is a stratified simple random sampling with proportional allocation.

+Original sample size = (1+s) Effective sample size / (Eligibility Rate x Completion Rate).

+Both eligibility and completion rates are anticipated rates based on previous year's data and s=30%.

-- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2018. - a.
+10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2020.

+a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: